rynebool/FINALPROJECT/README.md

 A console application coded in Python programming language.
 It is a system where you can manage the students attendance information.
 You can also use this system to view students attendance details.

 # FEATURES
-1. Add New Student Attendance
+1. ADD STUDENT ATTENDANCE INFORMATION.
-2. View Student Attendance
+2. DELETE STUDENT ATTENDANCE INFORMATION.
-3. Search Student Attendance
+3. UPDATE STUDENT ATTENDANCE INFORMATION.
-4. Update Student Attendance
+4. VIEW ALL STUDENT ATTENDANCE INFORMATION.
-5. Delete Student Attendance
+5. SEARCH STUDENT ATTENDANCE INFORMATION.
-6. EXIT
+6. EXIT SYSTEM.

 # DEPENDENCIES